Pre-Clinical Sciences are taught at the CVM during the first five semesters of the program.

 At the same time that students are studying the microscopic and ultra-structural features of individual cells, the molecular biological functions carried out by these cells as well as the complex interactions between cells are taught in the Cell Biology course.

 The contributions of muscle (skeletal, smooth, and cardiac) as a tissue to a range of vital functions are considered in the Physiology course.
 Some very brief and preliminary discussions about alterations of steady state, such as muscular dystrophies or cardiomyopathies, build an enticing bridge to pathology and medicine courses taught in later semesters.

-In our Clinical Skills laboratories, students complete a variety of exercises designed to impart critical skills needed to function in later semesters.
+In our Clinical & Professional Skills laboratories, students complete a variety of exercises designed to impart critical skills needed to function in later semesters.
 For example, students work to train their non-dominant hand so that they can later handle surgical instruments, tie surgical knots, or manage artificial insemination equipment with either hand.
 Students also learn about effectively communicating with clients, as well as sound animal handling skills.

 Our One Health course touches on issues and topics, crucial to functioning as a modern-day health care professional in a global community including principles of personal finance, ethics, and professional development.

 The same vertically and horizontally integrated approach to curricular design has been employed for the second semester of the curriculum.

 Students in the Veterinary Anatomy II dissection laboratory sequentially learn why the horse is not a dog and why ruminants are not horses.
 These differences are taught in an evolutionary and a functional context.
 Students will discover that many of the muscular elements of the horse’s limb have been converted to connective tissue, which is in keeping a prey animal’s attempt to lighten the load in its limbs.
 As another example, students will study anatomical differences between the monogastric digesters, the forestomach fermenters and the hindgut fermenters.